arytontediarjo/mpower-gait-analysis/README.md

-# MPower Gait Analysis Project
+# MPower Gait Analysis Project (Sage Bionetworks Internal Use)

 This project is a part of Sage Bionetworks mHeatlh Tools, authored by Aryton Tediarjo (mHealth Analytics Co-op) and Larsson Omberg (VP of Systems Biology).
 This repo will cover steps from data querying processes, data featurization, analysis and classification of Treatment (Multiple Sclerosis and Parkinsons) of Control groups using their gait features.